 Is finding clients too hard?
 There are literally thousands of people enrolling in Medicare everyday.
 How many clients/friends/family/neighbors do you have that are turning 65 in the next 7-10 months?
 Start there.
 Do you know when your client is retiring?
 That might the time they are making decisions about Medicare.
 Have group clients?
 Talk to the benefits person and ask for a heads up when someone is retiring and talk to them about their post retirement health options.
 And by the way – Medicare is a great source of referrals from other clients!

-Third Too much work for too little commission.
+Third – Too much work for too little commission.
 First the work isn’t a much as you think it is.
-Most carriers offer e-applications, and even paper applications can be issued in a day or two if submitted IGO.
+Most carriers offer e-applications, and even paper applications can be issued in a day or two if submitted through IGO.
 Second – too little commission.
-Maybe, if you only look at the first year don’t factor in the fact that renewals are the same as FYC for 6 years.
-Take a look at this chart that shows how they can grow by writing 2 couples a month.
+Maybe, if you only look at the first year and don’t factor in the fact that renewals are the same as FYC for 6 years.
+Your commissions can grow by writing just 2 couples a month.
+(See the link below).

 So now that I’ve cleared up some of the myths around writing Medicare Supplements, what else do you need to know?
 Well, Underwriters Marketing Service offers some of the top national carriers with competitive rates and renewals.
 Check out the cumulative effect of selling just a few Medicare Supplement policies a month!